caichenx/WantMore_React/README.md

 json-server --watch db.json -m ./node_modules/json-server-auth --port 3001
 ```

-NOTE: The application and json server MUST run on the seperate port.
+NOTE: The application and json server MUST be run on the seperate port.